BiosElement/otakuview.com/content/posts/bloodstained-cancels-roguelike-kickstarter-stretchgoal.md

 date = 2020-03-04
 [extra]
 comments = true
+featured_image = "/bloodstained-gameplay.jpg"
 +++

 ![Bloodstained Gameplay](/bloodstained-gameplay.jpg "Bloodstained Gameplay")

-[Bloodstained: Ritual of the Night](https://store.steampowered.com/app/692850/Bloodstained_Ritual_of_the_Night/) by Koji Igarashi is a critically reviewed Castlevania-style RPG that released on Steam in June of 2019 after a very successful [Kickstarter](https://www.kickstarter.com/projects/iga/bloodstained-ritual-of-the-night/description) back in 2015.
-With a goal of $500,000, they managed to blow past that within twenty-four hours and reached an impressive $5,545,991 of pledges, in part due to the allure of their additional stretch goals.
+[Bloodstained: Ritual of the Night](https://store.steampowered.com/app/692850/Bloodstained_Ritual_of_the_Night/) by Koji Igarashi is a critically reviewed Castlevania-style RPG that released on Steam in June of 2019 after a very successful [Kickstarter](https://www.kickstarter.com/projects/iga/bloodstained-ritual-of-the-night/description) back in 2015. <!-- more -->With a goal of $500,000, they managed to blow past that within twenty-four hours and reached an impressive $5,545,991 of pledges, in part due to the allure of their additional stretch goals.
 One of these, the five million dollar mark, was for a Roguelike Dungeon which, as noted in the title, has been cancelled.

 Most notable about this is that the game has been Overwhelmingly Positive on Steam since release, however after news of this cancelation was announced it has been peppered with negative reviews accusing the developers of being liars and scammers.
 While I don't believe the developers intentionally lied, the argument they make for being unable to deliver a Roguelike system shows they knew, or should have known, long ago that such an addition was impossible to attain.